lacusu/real-time-leaderboard/README.md

   - **Prometheus**: A time-series database for collecting metrics from the services (e.g., API latency, error rates).
   - **Grafana**: A visualization tool for creating dashboards and alerts based on the metrics collected by Prometheus.
 Provides insights into the application's performance and health.
   - **Logging Libraries (e.g., SLF4j, Logback)**: Essential for tracking application events and debugging issues.
+-  **AI Assistant**: Yeah, I am using an AI as my assistant for this challenge.
+It supported me to research, English assistant, resolve some technical problem which were faced while coding the challenge. one of the bootstrap thing help me to complete the task.